-Identify up to three 4-H leadership experiences you have had and describe their significance to your personal growth and development.
+words for each representative)-Identify one 4-H leadership experience you have had and describe its significance to your personal growth and development.

 One of the most significant leadership experiences I have had in my 4-H career was serving as a club officer.
 I have held the positions of secretary, vice president and president.
 The last two roles allowed me to learn parliamentary procedure and how to conduct a meeting.
 Being a club officer taught me how to make decisions as a group . . .